peitalin/L2-eigenlayer-restaking/README.md

         - [x] Transfer withdrawn tokens from L1 back to L2
         - [ ] Add signatures on L1 receiver contract to verify staker's intent to completeWithdrawal on L1.
         - [ ] Add signatures on L2 sender contract and CCIP Message to verify tokens are transferred to the right staker address on L2.
-        - [ ] Alternatively, we can make a withdrawalRoot => original_staker mapping, then message the withdrawalRoot back to L2 instead of needing another user signature.
-We look up the staker on L2 when the L1 message payload arrives: `withdrawalRootsToOriginalStaker[withdrawalRoot] = original_staker`, then delete the withdrawalRoot.
+        - [x] Alternatively, we can make a `mapping(bytes32 withdrawalRoot => Withdrawal)` mapping, then message the withdrawalRoot back to L2 instead of needing another user signature.
+We look up the original staker on L2 when the L1 withdrawalRoot message arrives.
     - [ ] `delegate`
     - [ ] `undelegate`
 - [ ] Refactor CCIP for messaging passing with no-token bridging option (currently sending 0.0001 tokens for withdrawals)

 - Gas optimization
     - [ ] Estimate gas limit for each of the previous operations
-    - [ ]CCIP offers manual execution in case of gas failures, need to look into this in case users get stuck transactions.
+    - [ ] CCIP offers manual execution in case of gas failures, need to look into this in case users get stuck transactions.

 - [ ] Have Chainlink setups a Mock MAGIC "lane" for their CCIP bridge:
     - Chainlink CCIP only supports their own CCIP-BnM token in Sepolia testnet.